davidmoten/xuml-tools/README.md

 The generated project should build cleanly with *mvn clean install*.
 The build runs a simple unit test on the generated JPA classes using a temporary in-memory derby database.
 The JPA classes are generated from *src/main/resources/domain.xml* and the tests are in *src/test/java*.

 #### Example
-Let's create a project *org.shopping:shopping:1.0-SNAPSHOT* using the archetype:
+Let's create a project *shop* using the archetype:

     mvn archetype:generate \
     -DarchetypeGroupId=com.github.davidmoten \